-For a secret speakeasy vibe inspired by Vincent Van Gogh, head to The Absent Ear.
+For a speakeasy inspired by Vincent Van Gogh, head to The Absent Ear.
 Hidden underground within the Merchant City, you'll only find out the exact location once you’ve made a booking.
-The cocktail list changes regularly or go off menu as the team can create drinks based on your favourite flavours.
+The cocktail list changes regularly or you can go off menu as the team can create drinks based on your favourite flavours.
 Book your table at theabsentear.com.

 Tucked away in the southside of the city is the trendy but intimate Bar Vini.
 Enjoy cocktails at cosy tables or the stylish bar, complete with great tunes, friendly staff and a tasty Italian menu if you get peckish.
 Follow Bar Vini on Instagram to find out more.